wgmyers/mal/impls/ruby-wgm/NOTES.md

 We are now passing all Step 1 tests.

+## Step 0

+This went fine, eventually.

+The readline implementation is extremely simple and just uses the minimal functionality from a single call to the Ruby readline library.
+I might want to revisit that later on.

 ## TODO

 * Implement hashmaps properly (only strings or keywords as keys)
 * Implement comments properly
 * Check we are truly handling strings properly (seems doubtful)
+* Improve readline implementation.